thedrna/eece570project/README.md

 ```bash
 python scripts/generated_images_embedding_extraction.py
 ```
+These will extract both DINO and CLIP embeddings of dataset and generated images.

 ### Image Generation

+Simply run `text-to-image.ipynb` notebook using Jupyter Notebook or Google Colab (for better GPU access).
-Images can be generated using Stable Diffusion models with the prompts provided in `prompts.txt`.
+Images can be generated using Stable Diffusion models with the prompts provided in `prompts.txt`, or even by writing new prompts.
 The generated images should be placed in their respective directories:

 - `generated_images/v1-5/` for Stable Diffusion v1.5 images
 - `generated_images/v2-1/` for Stable Diffusion v2.1 images

+After generating images, remember to generate their embedding as well.

 ## Acknowledgements